Move the Rice House

 Rice House Route

-The house will travel from its current location along Oak to Indiana, then along Blaine for a short distance and around the bowling alley to Arthur, then along Arthur to 9th (in front of the movie theater) then cross the RR tracks on 9th before it rounds the corner on Belmont to its resting place at Kimball and Chico.
+The house will travel from its current location along Oak to Indiana, then along Blaine for a short distance and around the bowling alley to Arthur, then along Arthur to 9th (in front of the movie theater) then cross the RR tracks on 9th before it rounds the corner on Belmont to its resting place at Kimball and Chicago.

 Donate to the Rice House